proyecto26/awesome-jsgames/README.md

 - [MarketJS](https://www.marketjs.com) - A B2B Platform for licensing HTML5 games.
 Buy HTML5 games, customize and deploy instantly to your server.
 - [itch.io](https://itch.io) - Distribution and game jam hosting platform for HTML5 games.
 - [CrazyGames](https://www.crazygames.com/t/html5) - New distribution platform for HTML5 games.
 - [Y8 Games](https://www.y8.com) - At Y8 Games, there are over 70,000 games and videos available to play online.
 We are leading in the latest Unity3D car and dress up games.
-Y8.COM a leader in online games for over 10 years.

 ### Monetization
 - [Awesome Web Monetization](https://github.com/thomasbnt/awesome-web-monetization) - Awesome stuffs about Web Monetization.
 Learn more, check modules and others tools.